lonelycoder306/plox/docs/Instructions.md

   fun anotherProblem(a = 1, ...) {} // Error!
 Can't have a default parameter before the ellipsis.
   ```
 * Variadic functions can accept a total of 256 arguments (the maximum number a Lox function can accept).
-* Variadic functions declared with only an ellipsis (...) can accept zero arguments (though `vargs` would be empty).
-* `vargs` is not defined automatically for *non*-variadic functions (and thus there is no need to worry about name collisions).
 * The variable list of arguments (following any regular arguments) will be saved in a list called `vargs` which can be accessed in the function body.
 For example:
   ```
   fun loop(...)